-PUT YOUR BEST TO THE TEST!
-WIN GREAT PRIZES!
-FOR MORE INFORMATION CALL THE REC CENTER AT 720-2777.
-Sherri Sage News Editor Academic Adviser Charlotte O'Brien Barbara Stomber The Beacon is published on Monday and serves Haledon, North Haledon, Wayne and the THE BEACON Music department to hold Gershwin festival this Saturday A music festival celebrating the Nuthin'," will be sung by Bryant.
-Carnegie Hall, Lincoln Center, and at WPU.
-He has performed local-Saturday, Oct.
-24. Admission is jazz trio featuring Demsey on saxophone.
-Bryant has accrued extensive music faculty, begins at 8 p.m. in credits in oratorio, concert, and the Shea Center for Performing opera venues.
-He performed the major role of Dante in the program include Stephen Bryant, last November.
-The New York baritone; David Demsey, saxo- Times, in its review of the production, called it an "extraordinary no; Richard Jacobowski, guitar; work," adding that Bryant " ... made the vocalism and movement seem natural."
-A graduate of Oberlin College Conservatory, Bryant holds master's degrees in vocal performance University of Michigan.
-Demsey, a saxophonist, author, and educator, is the coordinator of fessor of music at WPU.
-He has been a featured soloist in 100th birthday of composer Other works include "Three Symphony Hall in Boston, and has ly and abroad, from Weill Recital Shanghai, China; Bombay, India; George Gershwin will be held at Preludes" for piano performed by appeared with such diverse artists Hall and Carnegie Hall in New William Paterson University on Kirkpatrick, and an instrumental as Wynton Marsalis, Clark Terry, York City to Rome, Italy.
-Milt Hinton, and the Nelson Riddle and Guy Lombardo orchestras.
-Guptill Crain, a professor of music at WPU, sang her New York Andres Segovia, and soon afterdebut recital at Merkin Hall and American premiere of "Marco has won praise from the New York Faculty members featured in the Polo" at the New York City Opera Times for her "lovely, well-controlled sound."
+Bryant has accrued extensive major role of Dante in the American premiere of "Marco has won praise from the New York Faculty members featured in the Polo" at the New York City Opera Times for her "lovely, well-contion, called it an "extraordinary made the vocalism and movement seem natural."
+A graduate of Oberlin College Conservatory, Bryant holds master's degrees in vocal performance (1926); and "My Cousin in and choral conducting from the University of Michigan.
+Demsey, a saxophonist, author, and educator, is the coordinator of Jacobowski will perform "A jazz studies and an associate professor of music at WPU.
+He has been a featured soloist in including "I Got Plenty of classical and jazz performances in director of classical guitar studies Milt Hinton, and the Nelson Riddle and Guy Lombardo orches- Guptill Crain, a professor of debut recital at Merkin Hall and trolled sound."
 She has presented solo recital programs throughout the Northeast and Midwest which have encompassed the entire range of vocal repertoire from the Renaissance to the most modern 20th century literature.
 Chosen by Sir Peter Pears to premier Lennox Berkley's "Sonnet" at the prestigious Aldeburgh Festival, Guptill Crain created the role of Pallas Athena in Samuel Belich's opera, "Trojan Woman."
-Jacobowski, an award-winning guitarist and noted performer, is While a doctoral fellow at the Manhattan School of Music, he was chosen to perform in the last series of master classes given by ward he received the "Andres Segovia Award for Outstanding Guitar Performance."
-Kirkpatrick has been praised by the New York Times for his "high caliber performance and musicianship.3 A strong proponent of the 20th century music, as he explored new horizons in compositions created especially for him as pianist with the renowned Verdehr Trio.
+Jacobowski, an award-winning guitarist and noted performer, is While a doctoral fellow at the Manhattan School of Music, he was chosen to perform in the last series of master classes given by music at WPU, sang her New York Andres Segovia, and soon afterward he received the "Andres Segovia Award for Outstanding Guitar Performance."
+Kirkpatrick has been praised by the New York Times for his "high caliber performance and musician- A strong proponent of the 20th century music, as he explored new horizons in compositions created especially for him as pianist with the renowned Verdehr Trio.
 Comprised of a rare violin, clarinet and piano combination, the trio has commissioned more than 90 new works and recorded for the Crystal, Corelia, Leonardo, and Amadeo labels. at many of the world's leading 720-2315.